PaoloGinefra/SMBUD_project_24/ideasElasticsearch.md

 }
 ```

-## Aggregation by author name of the authors with the best reviews
+## 2.Aggregation by author name of the authors with the best reviews
 ```
 GET /reviews/_search
 {